 - Students who are authorized to work on campus, must update Sara of any changes with their position, work duties, etc. (ie. Working remotely)

 Student Emergency Fund

 As a student, we understand it can be difficult to make ends meet.
 In the Dean of Students Office, we offer one-time emergency funds to help.
-Contact acc [dot] dos [at] arapahoe [dot] edu to schedule a virtual appointment.
+Contact acc [dot] dos [at] arapahoe [dot] edu to schedule an appointment.

 Student Food Pantry

-In lieu of the on-campus student food pantry, students may contact the Dean of Students Office by email or phone to discuss food needs.
-We recommend reaching out to Chandell Bell via email at chandell [dot] bell [at] arapahoe [dot] edu for more information.
+Students may contact the Dean of Students Office by email or phone to discuss food needs.

 Food Bank of the Rockies COVID-19 Response has up to date mobile food pantries and other resources.

 If you are a student experiencing food insecurity, reach out to the acc [dot] dos [at] arapahoe [dot] edu (Dean of Students Office) so that we can help you at the appropriate campus or community resource.